-- If you want it stronger add more black pepper when it is boiling, if you want it sweeter, then add more tbsp of sugar.
+- If you want it stronger, add black pepper when it is boiling; if you want it sweeter, add more tbsp of sugar.

-- If you don’t like cardamom or other spices, skip them.
+- Skip cardamom or other spices, if you don’t like them.

 - Try not to reheat it, as it loses its taste and aroma.